Hammarn/1MB335/Lab3.md

 <!-- the dbtype could also be prot -->

 **Question 2.** How many new files are created?
-Can you read them? <!-- three files: `.nhr`, `.nin`, `.nsq` All binary `.nhr` is the header, `.nin` the index and `.nsq` is  the sequence file, see here: https://www.biostars.org/p/111501/ . -->
+Can you read them?

 Now we are going to blast.
 We are going to use `tblastx`, but you can also try other types of `blast` and see what happens.
-It will take a bit of time to run, you can read the rest of the tutorial in the meantime. <!--Or we have them try different blast and compare results - e.g. `blastn` can be done with the same inputs. --> Adapt and run the following command, which might take a few minutes to complete:
+It will take a bit of time to run, you can read the rest of the tutorial in the meantime.
+Adapt and run the following command, which might take a few minutes to complete:

 ```
 gzip -dc path_to_the_assembly/assembly.fna.gz | tblastx -query - -db path_to_the_protein_set/protein_set.fasta -outfmt 6 -out outfile_name.blast